ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

   * The topic's title is ``Steering Committee member audit.``.
 It must not contain the person's name or other identifying information.

-  * The description must not contain or imply any forms of condemnation.
+  * The description must not contain or imply any form of condemnation.

   * It must mention that the person has been inactive for an unknown reason for the last N months and that, in accordance with the Steering Committee policies, their place should be freed for another person who can continue their great job.